Optimize Data for Ask Data

 To make data easier to understand by both users and Ask Data, simplify the data source as much as possible during the data prep process.

-- Remove or hide any unnecessary fields.
+- Remove any unnecessary fields to improve performance.

 - Give each field a unique and meaningful name.